dotlang/language/doc/RFE.md

 pro: the definition becomes decentralized.
 con: You can use `{Shape, ...}` everywhere (e.g. type of function arg), but you cannot use `Circle|...` fr function input type.

-? - The current destruction syntax can be confusing.
+Y - The current destruction syntax can be confusing.
 `x,y = point`
 It's better to make it explicit:
 `x,y = *point`
 is same as: `x,y = point.x, point.y`
 So `*point` is translated to `point.x, point.y` which can be used anywhre we need: assignment, sequence, ...

-? - Review calling functions with argument name
+Y - Review calling functions with argument name
 If we want to have it, it must be mandatory! which can make writing code difficult.
 Another way: destruct a struct in-place
 ```